frostrubin/frostrubin.github.io/wiki/_posts/2014-01-01-iPad-Mini-Setup.md

 ## Backup

-A backup of the iPads data can be created via iTunes: connect it with a cable and rightclick on the device.
+- A backup of the iPads data can be created via iTunes: connect it with a cable and rightclick on the device.
 Choose "Backup".
+- Or trust the online iCloud Backup.

+- Deactivate Google Authenticator enabled accounts temporarily.
+The Authenticator data is not backed up!

 ## Account Setup